May 11, 1888, Edison opened the library the press for one of

 they entered through the Gate House and were directed immediately into the

-2W Dyer, Martin, and Meadowcroft, Edison: His Life and Inventions, 659.Although the library may have been accessible 1917, this account suggests that
+library.Although the library may have been accessible 1917, this account suggests that

-the reference material may not have been kept current this time..-Articles, D-89-07). constant stream visitors passed through the
+the reference material may not have been kept current this time.
+Here, after time, comes him

-the genius the place.
+the genius the place.-Articles, D-89-07).

-The Press...."201 likely that reporters were ushered around the
+The Press.."201 likely that reporters were ushered around the

 laboratory assistant, rather than being shown around Edison himself: